harrycresswell/harry/site/content/articles/hugo-page-content.md

 date: 2018-03-02T15:44:49+01:00
 tags: ["Hugo", "Code"]
 slug: hugo-page-content-on-homepage
+description: "A simple method to print page content on your Hugo homepage"
 ---

 This is a pretty simple Hugo snippet for displaying content from a specific page on your site homepage.